 Contact Paul Davis for all your property damage needs.
 (308) 398-0370

-- Report the damage to your insurance company as soon as possible.
+- Report the damage to your insurance company as soon as you possibly can.

-- Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are done.
+- Is your house safe?
+Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are done.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You have suffered a water loss.
-While you are waiting for help to arrive, listed below are some tips to help deal with the damage:
+While you are waiting for Paul Davis to arrive, below are some tips to help deal with the damage:

-- Water Source: It is important to shut off the water.
+- Water Source: It is very important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

 - Floors: Remove as much standing water as possible, using a mop or towels.
-(Do not use a vacuum cleaner.)
+(Don’t use a vacuum cleaner.)

-- Carpeting: Blot wet carpeting with clean, white towels.
+- Carpeting: Blot soaked carpet with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Going Back Inside: The effects of fire damage are measured down to microscopic levels.
-Even for a short period of time, entry by a person can cause extra damage.
+- Going Back Inside: The aftermath of fire damage can be measured down to microscopic levels.
+Even for a short period of time, entry by a person can create additional damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Carpets: Avoid walking or tracking on carpet if possible.
-Do not use “do-it-yourself” home carpet cleaners.
+- Carpets: Avoid walking on carpet if possible.
+Do not use ”DIY” home carpet cleaners.

-- Ceilings/Walls: Do not wipe or attempt to wash ceilings or other absorbent surfaces.
+- Walls/Ceilings: Do not attempt to wipe or wash ceilings or other absorbent surfaces.

-- Doors: Close doors in affected areas to confine smoke odors as much as possible.
+- Doors: Shut doors in affected rooms to localize smoke odors as much as possible.

-- Furnace: Change the air conditioner or furnace filter if the blower is operating.
+- Furnace: Change the furnace or air conditioner filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: Open windows to ventilate the area when possible.

-If your home or business is damaged by fire, storm, water, mold or other disaster, Call Paul!
+If your business or home has been damaged by fire, storm, water, mold or other disaster, Call Paul!